Guide collection

 Choose one constitution page, then compare its closest neighbors.
 The useful output is one plain sentence about what the term means, what it does not prove, and which page comes next.

-TCM Body Types and Constitution Tendencies connects a specific reader task to a bounded reading purpose: choose a body type page without treating one symptom as a diagnosis.This does not prove a symptom cause, disease state, constitution diagnosis, or personal care decision.References: Site topic notes, NCCIH
+TCM Body Types - Nine Constitution Tendencies Compared connects a specific reader task to a bounded reading purpose: compare the nine body type pages by tendency, common overlap, food-language caution, and stop point.This does not prove a symptom cause, disease state, constitution diagnosis, or personal care decision.References: Site topic notes, NCCIH

-TCM Body Types and Constitution Tendencies stays focused on a specific reader need: a nine-type directory with mixed-pattern language and safety-first summaries.This does not turn a traditional concept, food direction, or page map into treatment evidence.References: Site topic notes, NCCIH
+TCM Body Types - Nine Constitution Tendencies Compared stays focused on a specific reader need: a nine-type comparison directory with named overlaps, food-culture boundaries, and safety-first summaries.This does not turn a traditional concept, food direction, or page map into treatment evidence.References: Site topic notes, NCCIH

-TCM Body Types and Constitution Tendencies names the stop conditions for this topic, including medication, pregnancy, pediatric, chronic-condition, allergy, and emergency concerns.This does not choose herbs, supplements, food restrictions, medication actions, triage, or practitioner care.References: NCCIH, NCCIH, NCCIH, NIH MedlinePlus
+TCM Body Types - Nine Constitution Tendencies Compared names the stop conditions for this topic, including medication, pregnancy, pediatric, chronic-condition, allergy, and emergency concerns.This does not choose herbs, supplements, food restrictions, medication actions, triage, or practitioner care.References: NCCIH, NCCIH, NCCIH, NIH MedlinePlus

-TCM Body Types and Constitution Tendencies treats references as a way to mark uncertainty, review limits, and safer professional questions before a reader changes behavior.This does not make the page personally applicable, professionally approved, or sufficient for a health decision.References: NIH MedlinePlus, NIH MedlinePlus, NCCIH
+TCM Body Types - Nine Constitution Tendencies Compared treats references as a way to mark uncertainty, review limits, and safer professional questions before a reader changes behavior.This does not make the page personally applicable, professionally approved, or sufficient for a health decision.References: NIH MedlinePlus, NIH MedlinePlus, NCCIH

-Why the visual is hereIllustrative TCM Body Types and Constitution Tendencies motif for careful TCM reading.
-TCM Body Types and Constitution Tendencies uses a hub visual note tied to the reader's task, so the page supports orientation without implying clinical proof, exact diagnosis, or product effect.
+Why the visual is hereIllustrative TCM Body Types: Nine Constitution Tendencies Compared motif for careful TCM reading.
+TCM Body Types: Nine Constitution Tendencies Compared uses a hub visual note tied to the reader's task, so the page supports orientation without implying clinical proof, exact diagnosis, or product effect.

-How this page fitsBest reader question: Choose a body type page without treating one symptom as a diagnosis.
+How this page fitsBest reader question: Compare the nine body type pages by tendency, common overlap, food-language caution, and stop point.
 Closest next pages: Balanced, Qi Deficiency, Yang Deficiency.